Li Auto Inc. (LI) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price estimated by analysts for LI is $389.05, which is $12.1 above than the current price.
-The public float for LI is 864.11M, and at present, short sellers hold a 3.30% of that float.
-The average trading volume of LI on August 15, 2023 was 7.62M shares.
+The average price point forecasted by analysts for Li Auto Inc. (LI) is $394.19, which is $13.76 above the current market price.
+The public float for LI is 876.64M, and currently, short sellers hold a 3.25% ratio of that float.
+The average trading volume of LI on August 21, 2023 was 7.64M shares.

 LI’s Market Performance